Fri, Dec 17, 2021 | 8 pm

-All pre-purchased tickets for the previous date of June 14, 2020 are valid for this performance.
+All pre-purchased tickets for the previous date of June 14, 2020, and March 21, 2021 are valid for this performance.
 Questions? email@example.com

-One of the most exciting and joyfully entertaining acts on touring and festival circuit across the planet.
-It’s a reputation based on their irrepressible mix of Country, Tex-Mex, Rockabilly and Latino sounds plus a riotously entertaining, world-renowned live show.
+One of the most exciting and joyfully entertaining acts on the touring and festival circuit across the planet.
+It’s a reputation based on their irrepressible mix of country, Tex-Mex, rockabilly, and Latino sounds plus a riotously entertaining, world-renowned live show.

 Led by singer, guitarist, key songwriter, and founder Mavericks member Raul Malo and co-founder/percussionist Paul Deakin, the Mavericks began in Miami when they started out aiming to be a country band, mixing Hank Williams with Johnny Cash or Patsy Cline.

 But as time went by other influences came in from Raul’s first-generation Cuban-American stylings to Sinatra.
 And when they played live it wasn’t to country audiences but to the punk and alternative crowds with acts like Marilyn Manson.
 Anything went.
 “We found that our recipe for success was the same thing that sustained us musically: mix it up,” says Paul.
 “Try things.
 And we found that nobody sounded like us.”

 There was something special in his musical partner too.
 “Some people say Raul’s become the voice of a generation,” says Paul.
 “I’d agree with that.”
 The Mavericks’ rise in the 90s was meteoric.
 Within a year of forming in 1989 they had signed to MCA Nashville and in 1992 they released their major label debut ‘From Hell To Paradise’.

 There were hits on the radio and in the Billboard charts and, from 1994 to 1996, a string of Country Music Awards.
 Album number three ‘What A Crying Shame’ went US Platinum in 1994 and the following year they won a Grammy for their single ‘Here Comes The Rain’.